CSC392-CSC492-Building-AI-ML-systems/ai-identities/response_classifier/README.md

 value) for out-of-distribution detection.

 The project progresses through phases:
-1. **Base Dataset Collection and Model Selection**: Collect responses for user prompts at varying temperatures and select the best classifier method via cross-validation.
+1. **Base Dataset Collection and Model Selection**: Collect responses for user prompts at varying temperatures and compare classifiers using cross validation.
-2. **System Prompt Robustness Evaluation**: Test classifiers against adversarial system prompts and neutralization techniques.
+2. **System Prompt Robustness Evaluation**: Test classifiers and system prompt neutralization techniques against system prompts.
 3. **Final Classifier with Threshold Tuning**: Use a refined dataset to tune and evaluate a production-ready classifier with OOD detection.

 Key findings: